 San Bernardino Personal Injury Attorney

 San Bernardino, the 100th largest city in the United States, is home to colleges, museums, the site of the world’s first McDonald’s, and the Coussoulis Arena.
-If you suffer a personal injury accident in San Bernardino, California, call the attorneys at Bentley & More, LLP.
+If you suffer a personal injury accident in San Bernardino, California, call the San Bernardino personal injury lawyers at Bentley & More, LLP.
 Our esteemed San Bernardino personal injury attorneys will meet with you one-on-one during a complimentary case evaluation and let you know if we believe you have a case.
-We are the local personal injury lawyers to trust with your claim.
 Reach out to us today to schedule your appointment.

-The Elements of an Inland Empire Personal Injury Lawsuit
+The Elements of a San Bernardino Personal Injury Lawsuit

 - First, a plaintiff must show that a defendant owed him or her a duty of care.
 This is often the simplest element to establish.
 For example, a property owner owes a duty of care to all invitees, and a healthcare provider owes a duty of care to all patients.

 - Secondly, a personal injury claim requires evidence that the defendant breached his or her duty of care by committing negligence.
 A property owner might commit negligence by failing to rectify a dangerous condition that could lead to foreseeable injury, or a physician may commit negligence by failing to adhere to an established standard of care.

 - Next, a plaintiff must show that a defendant’s negligence was a direct, or proximal, cause of his or her injuries.

 - Lastly, an injured person must show proof of damages, or harm.
 These include things like lost wages, medical bills, or projected costs of future medical care.

 Other important elements also apply to personal injury cases, especially as they go through the settlement or litigation process.
 These include: